Factors to consider when selecting a wheat variety

 - OSU variety performance tests: If you are in southern Kansas or in Oklahoma, this is also an excellent resource.
 Click “Variety Testing” in the link above and then “Grain Yield” to have access to similar information to the one offered by K-State, but for variety performance tests from Oklahoma.
 Follow the steps described above.
 Click the link above to access the OSU variety performance test results.

 - Colorado Wheat Variety Database: This database encompasses replicated trial results from Colorado, Kansas, Oklahoma, and several other public state trials, so producers throughout the Plains can benefit.
 It is an excellent, easy-to-use resource that allows you to dig into data from single location, multiple locations, multiple years, and also allows for head-to-head variety comparisons.
-We suggest that users start by looking at “Single Location Trial Data”, selecting the location nearest to you, and repeating this step for several years of data for that location.
+We suggest to start looking at “Single Location Trial Data”, selecting the location nearest to you, and repeating this step for several years of data for that location.
 Check for varieties that tend to be consistently toward the top.
 Afterwards, look at “Multiple Location Trial Data,” which will allow you to look at yields spanning a wider geographical region instead of a single location for one, two, three, or four years combined.
 Depending on region and number of years selected, you might be looking at more than 15 replicated trials combined.
 Thus, if a given variety remains a top yielding variety across all these replicated trials, it is a pretty good argument that you should at least look at that variety’s characteristics and consider it in your farming operation.
-Finally, after selecting a few potential candidates based on their performance, we suggest that users click on “Head-to-head comparisons”, so they can test whether those candidates performed statistically different over a wide range of environments.
 Click the link above to access the Colorado database.

 - Narrow down the number of varieties in your list to a few solid candidates.